shaqir/predictive-analytics-machine-learning-demos/README.md

-# Predictive Analytics & Ensemble Learning Labs
+# Predictive Analytics & Modelling

 This repository contains **hands-on Jupyter notebook implementations** of core **predictive analytics and ensemble learning algorithms**, organized module-wise for clarity and academic submission.